IGBB/PAST/shiny.md

 ## Installing

 PAST Shiny is available through the Shiny branch of our Github repository.
-The Shiny application can be downloaded <a href="data:text/plain;charset=UTF-8,https://raw.githubusercontent.com/IGBB/PAST/shiny/app.R" download>here</a>.
+The Shiny application can be downloaded <a href="https://github.com/IGBB/PAST/releases/download/v1.0.0/app.R">here</a> or from the [Releases page](https://github.com/IGBB/PAST/releases/).
 Once the Shiny application has been downloaded, some dependencies need to be installed.
 In an R Console, run the following line of code to install PAST and its dependencies as well as the dependencies of the PAST Shiny.

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))